lansana/medium/README.md

 npm install
 ```

-Once you do that, you can use `gulp watch` to rebuild the front end assets when developing, and `gulp --production` to bundle a production-ready asset bundle.
+Once you do that, you can use `gulp watch` to run a development server and listen for changes.

+## UI production build

+Run `gulp --production` to bundle a production-ready asset bundle.

 ## Architecture Overview

-The whole app is a single page application, using a REST API built in PHP.
+The whole app is a single page application, using a REST API built in PHP (Laravel).

 Data storage in MySQL.

 Authentication is done using a JWT.

-The front end is composed of modules, such that everything is done once and reused in multiple places.
-I also use Gulp for build automation.
+Angular.JS front-end.

 ## Contributing

-Feel free to contribute to anything~ There are plenty of small bugs that I am aware of but have forgotten to take care of.
+Feel free to contribute to anything.
+There are plenty of small bugs that I am aware of but have forgotten to take care of.
 Go ahead and make the first pull request to fix them. ;)